 To request PLAR for an eligible course, follow these steps:

 - Obtain the George Brown College course outline from the department co-ordinator.

-- Use the course outline to complete the PLAR Self-assessment Word form that can be found on the Prior Learning Assessment and Recognition (PLAR) web page of the main George Brown College website.
+- Use the course outline to complete the PLAR Self-assessment Word form that can be found on the college-wide Prior Learning Assessment and Recognition (PLAR) web page.

-- If you are confident that you can meet the course learning outcomes through your prior learning after completing the self-assessment form, complete the Application for Prior Learning Assessment and Recognition (PLAR) PDF form that can be found on the Prior Learning Assessment and Recognition (PLAR) web page of the main George Brown College website.
+- If you are confident that you can meet the course learning outcomes through your prior learning after completing the self-assessment form, complete the Application for Prior Learning Assessment and Recognition (PLAR) PDF form that can be found on the college-wide Prior Learning Assessment and Recognition (PLAR) web page.

 - If there are no issues, the co-ordinator will sign your application form and send all your documents to the Registrar's Office.
 The Registrar's Office will apply the administrative fee to your student account.
-(Note: PLAR fees are non-refundable and not eligible for the employee discount.)
+(PLAR fees are non-refundable and not eligible for the employee discount.)

 - Once your PLAR application is processed, the co-ordinator will advise you on how you will need to complete your PLAR assessment and will establish a timeline for completion.
 Your learning may be assessed by one, or a combination of, the following methods:

 - case studies

 - portfolio of work that demonstrates your skills